aupasana/vedanta-old/index.md

 # vedānta

-The traditional study of vedānta is summarized below.
+The traditional study of vedānta -- through shastra -- is summarized below.
-Some additional details are [given here](pages/approach)
+See [here](pages/approach) for some additional details and resources.

 #### First, the basics

-1. basic saṁskr̥it and vyākaraṇa
+1. saṁskr̥it (with vyākaraṇa)
 2. tarka and mīmāmsā
-3. vedānta pramāṇa and prameya
+3. vedānta (pramāṇa and prameya)

 #### Then the main study of prasthāna traya bhāṣhya